In this post, I list and describe the biggest slot machine companies in the world.

 1. Ainsworth Game Technology

 Ainsworth Game Technology is one of the oldest companies on my list of slot machine manufacturers.
-They’ve been in business for 20+ years.
-Ainsworth is an Australian company, and if you know anything about gambling in Australia, you know how popular slots are there.
+In business for 20+ years.
+Ainsworth is an Australian company.
+And if you know anything about gambling in Australia, you know how popular slots are there.
 They call them “pokies,” though, which is an abbreviation for “poker machines.”

 - Action Dragons